RL4H/G2P2C/Readme.md

 * Create a .env file and provide the path to the project.<br>

 <h4>Prerequsites</h4>
-Install simglucose v0.2.1: https://github.com/jxx123/simglucose which is an open source version of the UVA/Padova 2008 simulator approved by the FDA (Recommended to install using <code>pip install -e .</code>).
+Install [simglucose v0.2.1](https://github.com/jxx123/simglucose) which is an open source version of the UVA/Padova 2008 simulator approved by the FDA (Recommended to install using <code>pip install -e .</code>).
 The simulation environment and scenarios used in this project are extended from the original environment.

 <h4>Quick Start</h4>